holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **GNU syslogd**

-Which I am unsure of whether it is being actively developed.
-Most GNU/Linux distributions no longer ship with this.
-Only supports UDP.
-It is also lacking in features.
-From what I gather is single-threaded.
-I did not spend long looking at this as there was not much point.
-The following two offerings are the main players currently.
+I am  not it GNU syslogd remains under active development, most GNU/Linux distributions no longer ship with it.
+It only supports UDP and lacks features.
+From what I gather it's is single-threaded.
+I did not spend long looking at it as there was not much point in doing so.
+The following two offerings are the current players in the space.

 **Rsyslog**

-Which ships with Debian and most other GNU/Linux distributions now.
+Rsyslog ships with Debian and most other GNU/Linux distributions now.
 I like to do as little as possible to achieve goals, and rsyslog fits this description for me.
 The [rsyslog documentation](http://www.rsyslog.com/doc/master/index.html) is good.
 Rainer Gerhards wrote rsyslog and his [blog](http://blog.gerhards.net/2007/08/why-does-world-need-another-syslogd.html) provides many good insights into all things system logging.
-Rsyslog Supports UDP, TCP, TLS.
-There is also the Reliable Event Logging Protocol (RELP) which Rainer created.
+Rsyslog supports UDP, TCP, and TLS.
+There is also the Reliable Event Logging Protocol (RELP), which Rainer created.
 Rsyslog is great at gathering, transporting, storing log messages and includes some really neat functionality for dividing the logs.
 It is not designed to alert on logs.
 That is where the likes of Simple Event Correlator ([SEC](http://www.gossamer-threads.com/lists/rsyslog/users/6044)) comes in, as discussed [below](#vps-countermeasures-lack-of-visibility-web-server-log-management-improving-the-strategy).
 Rainer Gerhards discusses why TCP is not as reliable as many [think](http://blog.gerhards.net/2008/04/on-unreliability-of-plain-tcp-syslog.html).

 **Syslog-ng**

-I did not spend to long here, as I did not see any features that I needed that were better than the default of rsyslog.
-Syslog-ng can correlate log messages, both real-time and off-line, supports reliable and encrypted transport using TCP and TLS. message filtering, sorting, pre-processing, log normalisation.
+I did not spend too long here, as I did not see any features that I needed that were better than default rsyslog.
+Syslog-ng can correlate log messages, both real-time and offline, and supports reliable and encrypted transport using TCP and TLS.
+It also provides message filtering, sorting, pre-processing, log normalisation.

-##### Aims
+##### Goals

-* Record events and have them securely transferred to another syslog server in real-time, or as close to it as possible, so that potential attackers do not have time to modify them on the local system before they are replicated to another location
+* Record events and have them securely transferred to another syslog server in real-time, or as close to it as possible, so that potential attackers do not have time to modify them on the local system before they are replicated to another location.
-* Reliability: Resilience / ability to recover connectivity.
+* Reliability: resilience / ability to recover connectivity.
 No messages lost.
-* Privacy: Log messages should not be able to be read in transit.
+* Privacy: log messages should not be able to be read in transit.
-* Integrity: Log messages should not be able to be tampered with / modified in transit.
+* Integrity: log messages should not be able to be tampered with or modified in transit.
 Integrity on the file-system is covered in other places in this chapter, such as in sections "[Partitioning on OS Installation](#vps-countermeasures-disable-remove-services-harden-what-is-left-partitioning-on-os-installation)" and "[Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions)"
 * Extensibility: ability to add more machines and be able to aggregate events from many sources on [many machines](#network-countermeasures-lack-of-visibility-insufficient-logging).
 * Receive notifications from the upstream syslog server of specific events.
-No [Host Intrusion Detection System (HIDS)](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids) is going to remove the need to reinstall your system if you are not notified in time and an attacker plants and activates their root-kit.
+No [Host Intrusion Detection System (HIDS)](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids) is going to negate the need to rebuild your system if you are not notified in time, and an attacker plants and activates their rootkit.
-* Receive notifications from the upstream syslog server of lack of events.
-If you expect certain events to usually occur, but they have stopped, and you want to know about it.
+* Receive notifications from the upstream syslog server of a lack of events.
+If you expect certain events to usually occur, but they have stopped, you want to know about it.

 ##### Environmental Considerations {#vps-countermeasures-lack-of-visibility-web-server-log-management-environmental-considerations}

-You may have devices in your network topology such as routers, switches, access points (APs) that do not have functionality to send their system logs via TCP, opting to rely on an unreliable transport such as UDP, often also not supporting any form of confidentiality.
+You may have devices in your network topology such as routers, switches, and access points (APs) that do not have functionality to send their system logs via TCP, opting to use an unreliable transport such as UDP, without any form of confidentiality.
 As this is not directly related to VPS, I will defer this portion to the [Insufficient Logging](#network-countermeasures-lack-of-visibility-insufficient-logging) countermeasures section within the Network chapter.

-##### Initial Set-Up {#vps-countermeasures-lack-of-visibility-web-server-log-management-initial-set-up}
+##### Initial Setup {#vps-countermeasures-lack-of-visibility-web-server-log-management-initial-set-up}

 %% This section is also linked to from the "Insufficient Logging and Monitoring" section in web applications.

-Rsyslog using TCP, local queuing over TLS to papertrail for your syslog collection, aggregating and reporting server.
-Papertrail does not support RELP, but say that is because their clients have not seen any issues with reliability in using plain TCP over TLS with local queuing.
-I must have been the first then.
-Maybe I am the only one that actually compares what is being sent against what is being received.
+Configure rsyslog to use TCP, with local queuing over TLS to Papertrail for your syslog collection, aggregation and reporting.
+Papertrail does not support RELP, but likely only because users have not seen issues with reliability in TCP over TLS for local queuing.

-As I was setting this up and watching both ends.
-We had an internet outage of just over an hour.
+As I was setting this up and watching both ends of the transaction we had an internet outage of just over an hour.
 At that stage we had very few events being generated, so it was trivial to verify both ends after the outage.
-I noticed that once the ISPs router was back on-line and the events from the queue moved to papertrail, that there was in fact one missing.
+I noticed that, once the ISP's router was back online, and the events from the queue moved to Papertrail, there was, in fact, one missing.

 Why did Rainer Gerhards create RELP if TCP with queues was good enough?
-That was a question that was playing on me for a while.
-In the end, it was obvious that TCP without RELP is not good enough if you want your logs to have the quality of integrity.
-At this stage it looks like the queues may loose messages.
-Rainer Gerhards [said](http://ftp.ics.uci.edu/pub/centos0/ics-custom-build/BUILD/rsyslog-3.19.8/doc/rsyslog_reliable_forwarding.html) “_In rsyslog, every action runs on its own queue and each queue can be set to buffer data if the action is not ready.
-Of course, you must be able to detect that the action is not ready, which means the remote server is off-line.
-This can be detected with plain TCP syslog and RELP_“, so it can be detected without RELP.
+That was a question on my mind for a while.
+In the end, it was obvious that TCP without RELP is not good enough if you want your logs to maintain integrity.
+Simply, it appears that queues may lose messages.
+Rainer Gerhards [said](http://ftp.ics.uci.edu/pub/centos0/ics-custom-build/BUILD/rsyslog-3.19.8/doc/rsyslog_reliable_forwarding.html) that in rsyslog, every action runs on its own queue, and each queue can be set to buffer data if the action is not ready.
+Of course, you must be able to detect that the action is not ready, which means the remote server is offline.
+This can be detected with TCP syslog and RELP, thus it can be detected without RELP.

-You can [aggregate](http://help.papertrailapp.com/kb/configuration/advanced-unix-logging-tips/#rsyslog_aggregate_log_files) log files with rsyslog or by using papertrails `remote_syslog` daemon.
+You can [aggregate](http://help.papertrailapp.com/kb/configuration/advanced-unix-logging-tips/#rsyslog_aggregate_log_files) log files with rsyslog, or by using Papertrail's `remote_syslog` daemon.

 Alerting is available, including for [inactivity of events](http://help.papertrailapp.com/kb/how-it-works/alerts/#inactivity).

-Papertrails documentation is good and support is reasonable.
-Due to the huge amounts of traffic they have to deal with, they are unable to trouble-shoot any issues you may have.
-If you still want to go down the papertrail path, to get started, work through ([https://papertrailapp.com/systems/setup](https://papertrailapp.com/systems/setup)) which sets up your rsyslog to use UDP (specified in the `/etc/rsyslog.conf` by a single ampersand in front of the target syslog server).
+Papertrail's documentation is good and support is reasonable.
+Due to the huge amounts of traffic they have to deal with, they are unable to troubleshoot any issues you may have.
+If you still want to go down the Papertrail path, to get started, work through ([https://papertrailapp.com/systems/setup](https://papertrailapp.com/systems/setup)) which sets up your rsyslog to use UDP (specified in the `/etc/rsyslog.conf` by a single ampersand in front of the target syslog server).
 I wanted something more reliable than that, so I use two ampersands, which specifies TCP.

-As we are going to be sending our logs over the internet for now, we need TLS, check papertrails "[Encrypting with TLS](http://help.papertrailapp.com/kb/configuration/encrypting-remote-syslog-with-tls-ssl/#rsyslog)" docs.
-Check papertrails CA server bundle for integrity:
+As we are sending logs over the Internet and need TLS, check Papertrail "[Encrypting with TLS](http://help.papertrailapp.com/kb/configuration/encrypting-remote-syslog-with-tls-ssl/#rsyslog)" docs.
+Check Papertrail's CA server bundle for integrity:

 {linenos=off, lang=bash}
     curl https://papertrailapp.com/tools/papertrail-bundle.pem | md5sum

-Should result in what ever it says on papertrails "Encrypting with TLS" page.
-First problem here: the above mentioned page that lists the MD5 checksum is being served unencrypted, even if you force the use of `https` I get an invalid certificate error.
-My advice would be to contact papertrail directly and ask them what the MD5 checksum should be.
+This should match with Papertrail"s "Encrypting with TLS" page.
+First problem here: the above mentioned page that lists the MD5 checksum is being served unencrypted, even if you force the use of `https` the result is an invalid certificate error.
+My advice would be to contact Papertrail directly and ask them what the MD5 checksum should be.
 Make sure it is the same as what the above command produces.

-If it is, put the contents of that URL into a file called `papertrail-bundle.pem`, then [`scp`](https://blog.binarymist.net/2012/03/25/copying-with-scp/) the `papertrail-bundle.pem` into the web servers `/etc` dir.
-The command for that will depend on whether you are already on the web server and you want to pull, or whether you are somewhere else and want to push.
-Then make sure the ownership is correct on the pem file.
+If it is, put the contents of that URL into a file called `papertrail-bundle.pem`, then [`scp`](https://blog.binarymist.net/2012/03/25/copying-with-scp/) the `papertrail-bundle.pem` to the web server's `/etc` directory.
+The command will depend on whether you are already on the web server and you want to pull, or whether you are somewhere else and want to push.
+Make sure the ownership is correct on the pem file.

 {linenos=off, lang=bash}
     chown root:root papertrail-bundle.pem